MD Pollinators of Concern partners with the Salisbury Zoo and Department of Natural Resources

 The students and faculty of Salisbury University will educate the Zoo’s Education Department staff and Docents so they are able to assist in spreading the information of Maryland Pollinators of Concern to zoo guests.

 Want to help?
 Join scientists, naturalists and citizens scientists across the world by becoming an iNaturalist.
-Visit their site below for more information and how to get involved.
+Visit their site for more information and how to get involved.

 Salisbury Zoo’s Conservation Mission